Zig Zag Café: History

 Zig Zag Café opened in 1999, serving pizza, beer, and wine.
-The original owners hired Ben Dougherty and Kacy Fitch as bar managers, and to lead the design and build a credible cocktail program.
+The original owners hired Ben Dougherty and Kacy Fitch as bar managers, to lead the design and build a credible cocktail program.
 Dougherty and Fitch built a following there and recruited bartender Murray Stenson.
-In July 2002, the pair bought the bar and renovated it.
-They hired a consulting chef to change Zig Zag's food menu, from pizzas and calzones to a more complex menu.
+In July 2002, the pair bought the bar and renovated it, hiring a consulting chef to transform Zig Zag's food menu from pizzas and calzones to a more complex menu.

 Seattle cocktail enthusiast Robert Hess created the Trident, a modern classic cocktail served in bars across the country and in Europe, at Zig Zag c.
 2001.
 Hess had the bartenders sample his invention; they enjoyed it to the degree that they kept it on their menu for years.
 The Last Word cocktail, a Prohibition-era drink, fell into oblivion sometime after World War II until it was rediscovered by Stenson in 2004.
 Stenson was looking for a new cocktail for Zig Zag, when he came across an old 1952 copy of Ted Saucier's book Bottom's Up!.
 Soon after being offered at Zig Zag, it became somewhat of cult hit in the Seattle and Portland areas and spread to cocktail bars in major cities worldwide.
 In addition its recipe reappeared in newer cocktail guides including the 2009 edition of the Mr. Boston Official Bartender's Guide.

 Stenson, proclaimed the nation's top bartender in 2010, left in May 2011.
 He was such a part of Zig Zag that a Seattle Weekly editor visited the bar after Stenson's departure, to examine whether the business could survive.
 The editor, Mike Seely, reported that Zig Zag remained experimental and that the lead bartender and his team are "pretty goddamn great at what they do".
 In July 2012, Dougherty had a falling out with Kacy Fitch and bought out his ownership stake, thus becoming the sole owner of Zig Zag.
 Fitch opened his own bar in Seattle, Corner Spot, in 2018.

 In 2014, following years of a relatively stagnant food menu, the bar hired chef Tyler Moritz, who released a new menu with more seasonal ingredients.
 The menu added pork rillete, chicken liver tartine, oysters, mushrooms, kale, and pickled ramps.
 Moritz had previously worked temporarily in Zig Zag's kitchen in 2012.
-He died in 2015 after fighting cancer.
+He died in 2015 of cancer.